-This is my professional webpage, where you may find information related to my research and teaching activities:
+This is my professional webpage, where you may find information that summarizes my research and teaching activities:

 - selected publications,